bellemare/PtmSessionSolution/README.md

 2) Is the session length strictly the delta from Event 0 to Event N?
 Or Should there be padding around it?
 Are we more interested in the user's experience on the client side, or are we only concerned about server-side activity?

+3) Regex for parsing logs.
+There could be some corner cases that I have not covered.
+In addition, the pattern matching speed could be an issue.
+I do use a greedy match in there to get around some issues I had with matching the REST requests.
+Given that we have a very good idea of what the logs are supposed to look like, there is a chance for performance gains here.

+4) Not entirely sure what constitutes a unique web page visit.
+I simply looked to match the entire string, but there may be additional logic baked into the URL that I need to address or parse.
+Either way, the code is modular enough that only a single function will need to be modified to fix that.